MT-GC-Open-Soft-2025/OpenSoft-VibemeterApp/README.md

 ### Chatbot Integration

-  - The chatbot delivers dynamic and context-aware responses, focusing on the key factors that are most significantly impacting an employee's mood.
+  - The chatbot delivers dynamic and context-aware responses, focusing on the key factors that are most significantly impacting the logged in employee's mood.

   - If the user shows disinterest or disengagement with a topic, the chatbot seamlessly transitions to the next relevant factor, ensuring the interaction remains engaging and personalized.